pola-rs/polars-book/user_guide/src/quickstart/quick-exploration-guide.md

 └─────┴──────────┴─────────────────────┴─────┘
 ```

 The `tail` function shows the last 5 rows of a `DataFrame`.
-You can also specificy the number of rows you want to see, similar to `head`.
+You can also specify the number of rows you want to see, similar to `head`.

 ```python
 df.tail(5)